jcs101194/fractalPractice/README.md

 # Scene (level) changes
-Paused !!!-Apply moving Sierpinski carpets to a 3d model (preferably a fractal) !!! -Add an Apolloninian fractal (or a klenian column of some kind) In Progress !!! -Fix the atmposphere
-!!! -Apply serpinski carpet to a block
+Paused !!!-Apply moving Sierpinski carpets to a 3d model (preferably a fractal) !!! -Apply serpinski carpet to a block
 !!! -Add Klenian columns